 For at least a week I had the same after work routine.
 Come home, change into something more comfortable then mix up another batch of flour and water and carefully apply the newspaper strips to my craft project.
 What was it you ask?
-It was a piñata, but not just any pinata, a penis pinata for my friend Sarah’s hens party.
+It was a piñata cake, but not just any pinata cake, a doodle pinata for my friend Sarah’s hens party.
 Sadly I can’t seem to find any photos of my work of art but you needn’t worry because I have a much better looking version for you today.

 This piñata cake is extra special because today is my Birthday!
 That’s right today is the big 2-8 which means I have just two more years to come up with the-best-cake-ever for my 30th.
 In the mean time, I’m keen to celebrate this one with a

 whack bang and hope the celebrations spill over the next few weeks (get it…spill over like the filling in a piñata – oh yes I’m witty on my Birthday!).

 A few weeks ago, my sister sent me a pic of a piñata cake and I knew it’s what I had to make for my Birthday blog cake.
 Just to fill you in, I get a Birthday cake for the day and a Birthday cake for the blog, ok and sometimes I bake an extra cake over the weekend closest.
 What can I say, I love mud cake!

 My piñata cake was seriously easy to make and oh so much fun.
 The hardest part was probably choosing what to put inside.
 I settled on mini m&ms and freckles surprisingly fast.
 Don’t ask me why, they just jumped off the supermarket wall into my hands.